-Archive for February 2011
+Monthly Archives: February 2011

 The view from my couch is not inspiring.
 It’s raining on top of several feet of old snow out there.
 I dropped off the car for new tires before Rini’s garage opened and walked home in the rain, over ice, falling once.
 So far today, I’ve revised one page of Book 3, and I can already tell: it’s going to be work this morning.
 Looking at glamour photos from the Oscars last night is not going to… Continue reading

 I asked my published writer friends if they show their writing to their spouses or loved ones, and out of twelve writers, five of us only rarely, if ever, show our work to our spouses, and seven of us regularly do.
 A few of us show our spouses our writing every day and depend upon their feedback as an integral part of the writing process.

 Showing your writing to anybody always involves trust, and when you show it to someone… Continue reading

 Thanks to the Internet, I’ve become friends with Eva Rubio, a university student in Salamanca, Spain, who blogged enthusiastically about Birthmarked last summer.
 Eva was determined for Birthmarked to be translated into Spanish, so she and her friend Rocío Muñoz started a Facebook page aptly named Queremos que Birthmarked de Caragh M. O’Brien sea publicado en España and started collecting followers.
 I thought they were unbelievably nice, but I didn’t hold out much hope.